-CUR White Papers and Policy Documents
+CUR White Paper and Official Statement Policy

 Requests from other organizations range from signing a document that is already prepared to providing input during the development of statements.
 Signing on to these documents will convey that CUR as an organization supports the message and text contained in the document.